 Integrated surveillance in non-critical patient care focuses on three major areas:

-The move from the manual recording of vital signs to electronic data collection has helped consolidate, standardize, and integrate patient history with other correlative data to reveal health trends directly from the bedside.
+The move from the manual patient monitoring to electronic data collection has helped consolidate, standardize, and integrate patient history with other correlative data to reveal health trends directly from the bedside.
 Moving charting time from hours to minutes, providers now have the opportunity to spend more quality time with patients directly, assessing their symptoms while humanizing the overall care continuum.